tugrul512bit/UfSaCL/README.md

 0.99997
 0.999827
 ```
 since this sample code minimizes the ```parameters[loopId] - 1.0f```, all parameters approach to 1.0f.
-Since there is too small work per work-group (256 threads for just computation of 3 parameters), CPU does more of the work than two GPUs.
+In this example, there is too small work per work-group (256 threads for just computation of 3 parameters), CPU does more of the work than two GPUs.
 With more work, GPUs are given more of work automatically.